DakshGajjar/DakshGajjar/README.md

 # 💫 About Me:
 Hi, I'm Daksh.
-I'm Cybersecurity enthusiast with expertise in Python3.
+I'm a Cybersecurity enthusiast with expertise in Python.

 ## 🌐 Socials: